user-none/isiteaster/README.md

 # Images

 Images are not required to be provided.
-However, none are included but, if provided, will be used when detected.
+However, none are included.
+If external images are provided, they be used.
+External images are auto detected in order for the application to know it should be used.
 If images are not present, an alternative is used.
 Specially, if bunny pictures are not present, emoji are used.
 If a `favicon.ico` is not present, a blank `favicon.ico` will be used.

-Images in the following locations will be used.
+## Image Files

-- `static/images/bunny_happy.svg`: Picture of a happy bunny used when it is Easter
+- `bunny_happy.svg`: Picture of a happy bunny used when it is Easter
-- `static/images/bunny_sad.svg`: Picture of a sad bunny used when it is _not_ Easter
+- `bunny_sad.svg`: Picture of a sad bunny used when it is _not_ Easter
-- `static/images/favicon.ico`: Favicon.
+- `favicon.ico`: Favicon.

+## Image Location(s)

-Alternately, the setting `IMAGE_DIR` can be specified to set a location for the above images.
+The default image location is `isiteaster/static/images/`.
+Images can be placed in this directory or alternately, the configuration setting `IMAGE_DIR` can be specified to use a different location for the above images.
 This allows the images to be stored outside of the application.
-Images at this location should be the files and not within `static/images` sub directory.

 # Configuration